BD2KGenomics/dcc-dockstore-tool-runner/README.md

     patch -d /usr/local/lib/python2.7/dist-packages/cwltool/ < job.patch

+### Install Dockstore CLI

+Take a look at http://dockstore.org and go through the onboarding process.

+That being said, this particular tool is designed to work with Dockstore CLI 1.0.1.
+A copy is located in [dockstore](Dockstore/dockstore) so you can make sure you're using the version that matches the version of cwltool you patched above.

 ### Redwood Client

 You will need a copy of the Redwood client (assuming you are calling the tool outside of docker/dockstore), you can download it from [here](https://s3-us-west-2.amazonaws.com/beni-dcc-storage-dev/ucsc-storage-client.tar.gz).
 You will need a token to upload/download data as well.
 This assumes you're pulling/pushing to Redwood at UCSC.
 If not, you don't need the client or token (instead, for example, you'll pull/push data to S3).